 What is Liability coverage?

-This coverage helps you pay for damages if you’re found at fault for an accident.
-The amount of Liability coverage you need varies by state, but the Root app will make sure you have the minimum required by your state.
+This coverage helps you pay for damages, if you’re found at fault for an accident.
+The amount of Liability you need varies by state, but the Root app makes sure you meet your state’s minimum requirements.

 What is Collision coverage?

 If you cause an accident, Collision will help you pay for repairs to your car.
-It also helps if your car is damaged in a hit-and-run or if your car is hit by someone driving without insurance.
+It also helps if your car is damaged in a hit-and-run or hit by someone driving without insurance.

 What is Comprehensive coverage?

-- Download the Root app to your smartphone and make an account—it takes less than a minute.
+Download the Root app to your smartphone and make an account—it takes less than a minute.

 Coverages not available in all states.
 Lyft credits not available in North Dakota.
 Root does not endorse any third-party content.
 We do not guarantee the accuracy or completeness of the information provided.
-The information contained in this Root blog is provided for educational purposes only.
+The information contained in this blog is provided for educational purposes only.